nachocaru/xaprb.com/content/blog/2006-09-12-type-conversion-semantics-of-mysqls-between-operator.md

 ---
-title: 'Type conversion semantics of MySQL&#8217;s BETWEEN operator'
+title: 'Type conversion semantics of MySQL's BETWEEN operator'
 author: Baron Schwartz
 excerpt: '<p>I got bitten by an implicit type conversion with MySQL recently.
 This article is about avoiding implicit type conversions, and the weird places you might find them.</p>'
 layout: post